 Thus, though traditions were shared, the cultures had much developed more independently, often around city-states.

-One may say that because their history, civilization and other factors are so different, it’s impossible to compare Egypt and Mesoamerica with each other.
-But especially because they developed so differently, with different circumstances this is exactly why it’s so interesting.
+You might say that it’s impossible to compare Egypt and Mesoamerica because their history, civilization, and other factors are so different.
+But precisely because they developed so differently, with different circumstances, that’s why it’s so interesting.

 In Egypt one of the greatest art artifacts was found in 1925.
 The mask of Tutankhamun.
 It weighs more than 10 kilo and large parts are of high-karat gold.
 Despite the fact that many tombs have been looted, a number of treasures were still saved.
 The precious metal was mined in Nubia (which comes from the Egyptian word for gold).